LukaPetricevicHub/CIFAR10-CNN/README.md

 ## Acknowledgments
-This project uses the CIFAR-10 dataset provided by the [TensorFlow Datasets](https://www.tensorflow.org/datasets/catalog/cifar10).
+This project uses the CIFAR-10 dataset provided by the (https://www.tensorflow.org/datasets/catalog/cifar10).